Our Ancestors

 Before we look more closely at our Scottish ancestors and our DNA matches, we need to clarify some distinctions that are made in regards to the descendants of Fionnla Dubh mac Gillechriosd MacRae (aka Black Finlay son of Christopher), the progenitor of the MacRaes of Kintail.

 Fionnla Dubh had a grandson, Christopher (Gillechroisd) MacRae, who was the Constable of Eilean Donan Castle around 1511.
-Christopher had six sons, three of whom, Duncan, Farquhar and Finlay, formed three separate Kintail MacRae lines as follows:
+Christopher had six sons, three of whom, Duncan, Farquhar and Finlay Dubh, formed three separate Kintail MacRae lines as follows:

 • Fair MacRaes - all the descendants of Duncan (Donnacha Mac Gileschroid) MacRae (History of Clan MacRae page 25), which includes the descendants of the Reverend Farquhar MacRae of Kintail (History of Clan MacRae page 52) and his sons Reverend John of Dingwall and John (Ian Breac).